epylinkn/resist-blockchain/README.md

 Workshop: Blockchain for Social Good
 ====================================

 Can an intuitive understanding of blockchain increase its use for social good?
+Can we progress it in an ethically responsible manner?

 Mission
 -------